 Missouri Course Access Program (MOCAP)

 The Harrisonville School District will provide access to virtual (online) coursework for students.
-Students and families that are interested in virtual coursework should contact the student’s school counselor and inquire about the Missouri Course Access Program (MOCAP).
+Students and families that are interested in virtual coursework should contact the student’s school principal or counselor and inquire about the Missouri Course Access Program (MOCAP).

 MOCAP offers virtual online courses for students statewide.
 Students can take an entire course from any Internet-connected computer, available 24 hours a day, seven days a week.